The Ultimate Guide to Project Management Basics – 2021 Edition

 3. Matrix Organizational Structure

-The matrix organizational structures combines the best of both worlds.
+The matrix organizational structures combine the best of both worlds.
 Reporting relationships are set up in a matrix or a grid, with dual reporting relationships i.e. every team member reports to both the functional manager and the project manager.
 The functional manager reviews the work which helps in improving one’s skills.
 The project manager prioritizes and gives direction to the work.

-This organizational structure facilitates sharing of the resources.
+This organizational structure facilitates the sharing of the resources.
 It fosters better communication and teams act as integrated units.
 It’s one of the toughest structures to form because of the conflicting pulls on team members and resources.
 Since team members report to two managers, it can create unnecessary misunderstandings and conflicts.

 Check out the key strategies for project team management.

 10 knowledge areas of project management